olde-ducke/cue2flac/readme.md

  # cue2flac

- CUE sheet parser, that calls ffmpeg with a command to split *.flac into individual files and add parsed metadata
+ CUE sheet parser, that calls ffmpeg with a command to split *.flac into individual files and adds parsed metadata